 This time of year, I experience a sacred quiet when I roll out my yoga mat.
-I’m better able feel God’s divine guidance, which time and time again, help me to trust there are no accidents.
+I’m better able feel God’s guidance, which time and time again, helps me to trust there are no accidents.

 Especially in the yoga studio, where, like a complete jerk, I’d complain to anyone who’d listen:

 Pray on the mat?
 Um, no.

 Chant Om?
 I can’t even with this spiritual shit.
 We’re here to sweat; why all this ‘woo woo’?

 As a young child, the patriarchal, religious understanding of God didn’t feel right.
 It was like God only served to control, or to show up when I did something wrong.